arahi7860/es6-classes/README.md

 > NOTE: I am just smooshing `get fullName` into `getFullName` and `set fullName` into `setFullName`.

+## Lab
+Clone this repo and navigate to the `classes_lab` sub-directory.
+Follow the instructions in the README and get some practice with ES6 Classes using shapes.

 ## Defining static functions

 Static functions are those that live on the constructor, not the prototype or any instance.
 They are used for things related to the class, but not any particular instance.